Your cart is empty

 WHY CHOOSE AN AIRBAG /

-Why choose an airbag pack?
-Most of us in the industry are familiar with at least one person that has been affected by an avalanche death or injury.
-Avalanche danger is very real and ever-increasing—as snowpack trends below average and more players sled the backcountry.
-Avalanches kill more than 150 people worldwide each year.
-Avalanche deaths occur through blunt force trauma, hypothermia, or burial and suffocation.
-Avalanche airbag packs are highly effective at preventing/limiting head and chest trauma and burial.
 The airbag itself provides cushion for the rider’s head, neck, and back while some packs even offer chest protection through a vest design.
 Airbags help you stay near the surface of an avalanche by increasing your size and volume and even providing a cavity in the snow should you become buried.
 When your life is on the line it’s unlikely you’ll quickly learn how to use your airbag, which is why we recommend an airbag pack that is familiar, easy to use, and guaranteed to perform, something Klim excels at.

 COMFORT /

-Klim is extremely well known in the West and around the world for making snowmobile products and gear of superior quality; their avalanche airbag packs are no exception.
-Both generations of the Klim Aspect Pak are built to be snowmobile-specific and comfortable while shredding up the backcountry.
-Modeled after the Klim Nak Pak each is lightweight featuring an ergonomic harness ideal for heavy use and heavy packing.
-Two adjustable, padded, compression straps go over the shoulder and fully integrate into a padded chest harness providing minimal chest protection and even weight distribution.
-The chest protection isn’t like what you’d get from a vest, but still a nice addition for such a small pack.
-The chest harness clips, zips, and fastens with two Velcro strips for increased comfort and security.
+Two adjustable, padded compression straps go over the shoulder and fully integrate into a padded chest harness, providing minimal chest protection and even weight distribution.
+The chest protection isn’t like what you’d get from a vest, but it is still a nice addition for such a small pack.
 The chest harness is preferred over a traditional hip harness to help keep the pack weight off of the shoulders.
 Also included is an adjustable waist and leg strap with a stashable crotch strap to further secure the pack and prevent injury during an avalanche.

 The Aspect 16 utilizes heavy-duty nylon and robust materials for extreme durability and abrasion resistance.
 If this pack is anything like the Gen 1 model, you won’t have much of a problem with wear and tear.
 The pack also features YKK® heavy-duty zippers throughout and moisture resistance; however, it is not waterproof.

-The Klim Aspect utilizes an ambidextrous pull handle system (preset on the right shoulder) making it possible to personalize your configuration for easy access and quick deployment.
+The Klim Aspect utilizes an ambidextrous pull handle system preset on the right shoulder, making it possible to personalize your configuration for easy access and quick deployment.
 No matter what side the pull handle is configured to, it is easily accessible for both hands due to its central location.
 The pull handle can also be moved higher or lower for better reach.

 STYLE /